 UW Bothell Office of Research Policies

-The University has internal deadlines in place for proposals submissions to outside entities.
-Grants Information Memorandum, GIM 19
+The University has internal deadlines in place for proposals submissions to outside entities, based on Grants Information Memorandum, GIM 19:

 Please refer to the UW Office of Research GIM 19 page for details.

 University of Washington (UW) Bothell Principal Investigator Eligibility

 UW Bothell has developed the following procedure for establishing Principal Investigator (PI) eligibility.

 PI eligibility is normally granted to UW employee categories as follows:

 - Tenure-track faculty (eligible or has tenure)

 - Without tenure by reason of funding (WOT) faculty